123xxgamer/aquarium/README.md

 Click anywhere to spawn fish food at that location.
 Click on rocks to pet them (as everyone knows rocks will die if you don't pet them!).

 ### Download
 Download the respository and you can play the simulation as an application on Windows from the Windows-amd64 folder and on Linux from the Linux-amd64 folder.
+You might have to install [OpenJDK 17](https://adoptium.net/) on your computer for it to run properly.

 ![image](https://github.com/user-attachments/assets/2f6a3908-e778-40a6-98a2-dcee7dcf22f2)